Print3M/securitree/_md/windows-lateral-movement/technologies/winrm/index.md

 > * WinRM enabled on target host (enabled by default on Windows Server, disabled by default on client Windows).
 > * Firewall: WinRM allowed (allowed by default).

-All of the WinRM communication is over a single port (5985/TCP for HTTP, 5986/TCP for HTTPS) which makes it pretty firewall friendly.
+All of the WinRM communication is over a single port (5985/TCP for HTTP, 5986/TCP for HTTPS).
 WinRM is enabled by default on Windows Server 2012 and above.
 Logon via WinRM is of the **Network type** (no reusable credentials).
 However, in Windows built-in tooling there's a way to delegate credentials to established session (below).
 By default, if you want to use WinRM, you need to be a **local administrator** on the target machine.

 Linux: